zhijun-gu/sublime-evernote/README.md

 # Main Features

  * **Send a note to Evernote:** converts the markdown document in the current view into rich text and sends it to your Evernote.
 You will be able to choose a title, tags and the notebook where to store it.
- * **Open a note from Evernote**: shows panels to choose a note from a notebook, converts it to markdown and presents it in a view.
+ * **Open a note from Evernote**: shows panels to choose a note from a notebook or by searching, converts the note to markdown and presents it in a view.
  * **Update note**: when editing the markdown of an opened note you can save it back to Evernote (again in rich text).
+You can also delete a note directly from ST.
  * **Full two-way metadata support**: you can set and change the note's title, notebook and tag just by providing a YAML metadata header in your markdown source.
- * **Attachments**: can insert, list and open attachments.
+ * **Attachments**: can insert, list, delete and open attachments.
  * **Clip to note**: saves the current selection as code snippets to a new note.

 See [Commands](#commands) and the [wiki] for details.